British Values at Poynton High School

 · Religious Studies is a compulsory part of the curriculum and students study six world religions at Key Stage 3, as well as including a key focus on Religion and Equality and Religion and the Community in Year 7.
 From September 2015 all students in Key Stage 4 have studied full course GCSE Religious Studies.
 This enables students to have a much greater understanding of faith and gives the opportunity for a wide range of issues to be discussed.
 At GCSE, units include Relationships and Families, Human Rights and Social Justice, Religion and Life, Peace and Conflict

 · History and Geography have six hours a fortnight in KS3.These subjects broaden the horizons of our students and are very popular at GCSE and A level.
-In Year 9, students in History study Conflict including the Civil Rights struggle in America, political extremism in the 20th century and terrorism in the modern world.
+In KS3, students in History study migration to the UK in the 19th and 20th centuries, political extremism in the 20th century and terrorism in the modern world.
+At GCSE, students study the civil rights movement in the USA.
 In Geography, students study units on Africa, Brazil and China in Key Stage 3.
 At GCSE, students study population, migration and globalisation

 · Modern Foreign Languages provide real opportunities to engage with the wider world.
 Students study one of our three languages at KS3 and many continue to GCSE.
 Through the celebration of the International Day of Languages and participation in our long-running exchanges students are encouraged to celebrate diversity.
 In GCSE one of the topics is customs, festivals and traditions from different countries